 In 2013, I attended the XII National Congress of Linguistics of the Mexican Association of Applied Linguistics (AMLA), at the Autonomous University of Querétaro (UAQ), in Querétaro, México.

-Since 2007, I have been independent and I work as a tutor / teacher of Spanish and recently I moved to Querétaro, México.
+Since 2007, I have been independent and I work as a tutor / teacher of Spanish and I recently moved to Cancún, México.

 I teach all levels from absolute beginners to advanced communicators.
 I also teach Latin American Literature.